mattdivisconte/BashScripting/README.md

-# BashScripting
+# Bash Scripting
-<h1>Bash Scripting Project to Parse Log Files to Identify Users</h1>
+Scripting project for Bootcamp

 <h2>Description</h2>
 For this project, we were tasked with explaining the losses that a fictional casino was experiencing.